Molecular dynamics: Incorporating solvent effects

 In many simulations of a solute-solvent system the main focus is on the behavior of the solute with little interest of the solvent behavior particularly in those solvent molecules residing in regions far from the solute molecule.
 Solvents may influence the dynamic behavior of solutes via random collisions and by imposing a frictional drag on the motion of the solute through the solvent.
 The use of non-rectangular periodic boundary conditions, stochastic boundaries and solvent shells can all help reduce the number of solvent molecules required and enable a larger proportion of the computing time to be spent instead on simulating the solute.
 It is also possible to incorporate the effects of a solvent without needing any explicit solvent molecules present.
 One example of this approach is to use a potential mean force (PMF) which describes how the free energy changes as a particular coordinate is varied.
 The free energy change described by PMF contains the averaged effects of the solvent.

 Without incorporating the effects of solvent simulations of macromolecules (such as proteins) may yield unrealistic behavior and even small molecules may adopt more compact conformations due to favourable van der Waals forces and electrostatic interactions which would be dampened in the presence of a solvent.

 Long-range forces

 A long range interaction is an interaction in which the spatial interaction falls off no faster than $r^{-d}$ where $d$ is the dimensionality of the system.
 Examples include charge-charge interactions between ions and dipole-dipole interactions between molecules.
 Modelling these forces presents quite a challenge as they are significant over a distance which may be larger than half the box length with simulations of many thousands of particles.
 Though one solution would be to significantly increase the size of the box length, this brute force approach is less than ideal as the simulation would become computationally very expensive.
 Spherically truncating the potential is also out of the question as unrealistic behaviour may be observed when the distance is close to the cut off distance.

+The most important long-range interactions are electrostatic interactions between two (partly) charge atoms.
+At present, the most used method is Particle Mesh Ewald (PME).
+PME uses Ewald summations to split the calculations into a short- and long range part.
+The short-range part calculates all interactions within a cut-off range, the long-range part is solved in reciprocal space, using fast Fourier transforms (FFTs).
+The high accuracy and high calculation speed made PME the gold standard for many years.
+However the increase use of parallelization, PME runs into a communication bottleneck because the FFTs require an all-to-all communication.
+A attractive PME alternative are the fast multipole methods (FMM), which are not affected by an increase in parallelization.
+Additionally, FMM allows simulations of much larger systems and removes the necessity of periodic boundary conditions, particularly useful for gas-phase simulations of bio-molecules.